Decompression practice: Decompression stops

-A decompression stop is the period a diver must spend at a relatively shallow constant depth during ascent after a dive to safely eliminate absorbed inert gases from the body tissues to avoid decompression sickness.
+A decompression stop is the period a diver must spend at a relatively shallow constant depth during ascent after a dive to safely eliminate absorbed inert gases from the body tissues sufficiently to avoid decompression sickness.
 The practice of making decompression stops is called staged decompression, as opposed to continuous decompression.

-The diver identifies the requirement for decompression stops, and if they are needed, the depths and durations of the stops, by using decompression tables, software planning tools or a dive computer.
+The diver or diving supervisor identifies the requirement for decompression stops, and if they are needed, the depths and durations of the stops, by using decompression tables, software planning tools or a dive computer.

 The ascent is made at the recommended rate until the diver reaches the depth of the first stop.
 The diver then maintains the specified stop depth for the specified period, before ascending to the next stop depth at the recommended rate, and follows the same procedure again.
 This is repeated until all required decompression has been completed and the diver reaches the surface.
+The intermittent ascents before the first stop, between stops, and from the last stop to the surface are traditionally known as "pulls".

 Once on the surface, the diver will continue to eliminate inert gas until the concentrations have returned to normal surface saturation, which can take several hours.
 Inert gas elimination is considered in some models to be effectively complete after 12 hours, while other models show it can take up to, or even more than 24 hours.

 The depth and duration of each stop is calculated to reduce the inert gas excess in the most critical tissues to a concentration which will allow further ascent without unacceptable risk.
 Consequently, if there is not much dissolved gas, the stops will be shorter and shallower than if there is a high concentration.
 The length of the stops is also strongly influenced by which tissue compartments are assessed as highly saturated.
 High concentrations in slow tissues will indicate longer stops than similar concentrations in fast tissues.

 Shorter and shallower decompression dives may only need one single short shallow decompression stop, for example, 5 minutes at 3 m.
 Longer and deeper dives often need a series of decompression stops, each stop being longer but shallower than the previous stop.